Automatic Synthesis of Diverse Weak Supervision Sources for Behavior Analysis: Experiments

 \subsection{Baselines}

 We compare {\algname} to two main baselines: student networks from student-teacher training and decision trees from SNUBA~\cite{varma2018snuba}.
 We show that {\algname} outperforms both in data efficiency, requiring a fraction of the data to achieve or exceed performance parity.
 For both baselines, domain-level LFs are incorporated as input features to evaluate the effectiveness of {\algname} and not the domain-level LFs themselves.
 We do not compare against IWS \cite{boecking2020interactive}, as IWS is a human-in-the-loop LF generation system.
-We also do not compare against ASTRA \cite{karamanolakis2021self}, as ASTRA is a weak supervision framework for using \textit{task-level} labeling functions in self training.
+We also do not compare against ASTRA \cite{karamanolakis2021self}, as ASTRA is a weak supervision framework for using \textit{task-level} LFs in self training.
 However, ASTRA can be used as a downstream task for {\algname}.

-\textbf{Student Networks} Student-teacher training is a concept from knowledge distillation\cite{noisystudent}, and has been used successfully in self-training.
+\textbf{Student Networks} Student-teacher training (from knowledge distillation\cite{noisystudent}) has been used successfully in self-training.
 We adopt the concept of student networks by training models with similar capacity as the downstream classifier to serve as LFs.
-In weak supervision experiments, these student LFs and the label model (equation \ref{eqn:label_model}) serve as a teacher model for the downstream classifier.
+In weak supervision experiments, these student LFs and the label model (Equation \ref{eqn:label_model}) serve as a teacher model for the downstream classifier.

-\textbf{Decision Trees and SNUBA} Decision trees have been shown to be good labeling functions~\cite{varma2018snuba} and offer some degree of interpretability.
+\textbf{Decision Trees and SNUBA} Decision trees have been shown to be good LFs~\cite{varma2018snuba} and offer some degree of interpretability.
 The SNUBA framework~\cite{varma2018snuba} generates a diverse set of decision tree LFs by training $2^{k} - 1$ decision trees over all feature subsets and then pruning trees based on a diversity and performance metric, where $k$ is the feature dimension of $\mathcal X$.
 Clearly, this is intractable for large $k$, which is often the case for behavior analysis tasks.
 Furthermore, SNUBA does not use domain knowledge, instead relying on the complete set of decision trees for data efficiency.
 In relation to SNUBA, {\algname} can be viewed as an scalable alternative to the synthesizer and pruner stages.